 GER or GERD

 GERD sometimes results in serious health complications.
-You should see a doctor if you experience any of the following symptoms:
+You should see a doctor if you experience any of the following severe symptoms:

 - Chest pain